colabottles/toddl/posts/writing-and-feelings.md

 Not everyone likes tea.
 Not everyone likes me.
 I'm okay with that now.
 I'm no longer a people pleaser.

 Just remember though, you make your bed and you lie in it.
 If I have an issue, I'll rip it hard and lay right into you, no minced words.
+I don't write things to explain myself to others.
+I don't owe anyone an explanation unless I **really** fuck up.

+When I do, I'll make that apology and I won't explain.
+I'll own up to it.
+Something a conference organizer seems devoid of doing because it is the right thing to do.
+With me, it's too late at this point.
+That ship has sailed.

 Again however...

 Not everyone likes tea.